-B. COLA.
+- B. COLA.
 FT faculty will receive Cost of Living Allocation (added to base salary) equal to that allocated by the state.
-Distribution of the COLA is bargainable each year funds are allocated by the state.

-C. Promotional Increases:

-- When a faculty member attains tenure faculty status, \$1,500 will be added, permanently, to the annual salary, beginning the year following tenure.
-This is effective for faculty attaining tenure Spring 2003 and hereafter. - 2.
+Distribution of the COLA is applied as an equal percentage increase across the salary schedule each year funds are allocated by the state. - C. Promotional Increases: - When a faculty member attains tenure faculty status, \$1,500 will be added, permanently, to the annual salary, beginning Fall quarter of the year following tenure.. - 2.
 Starting in the 2007-2008 academic year, \$1,000 will be added, permanently, to the annual salary of all FT faculty members who have ten (10) years of FT service and who agree to be mentors.
 Faculty members who attain ten (10) years of service in subsequent years and who agree to be mentors will all receive the \$1,000 increase beginning Fall Quarter of the following year.
-The \$1,000 increase will be
+The \$1,000 increase will be for peer mentoring. - 3.
+FT faculty members who choose not to be a mentor upon eligibility according to paragraph (2) above shall have the option to be a mentor in subsequent years. - 4.
+When a full-time faculty member earns an additional degree in his/her discipline, he/she will be moved to the next salary step.